tomwhite/covid-19-uk-data/README.md

 The following CSV files are available:

+* [data/covid-19-cases-uk.csv](data/covid-19-cases-uk.csv): daily counts of confirmed cases for (upper tier) local authorities in England and Wales, and health boards in Scotland.
+No data for Northern Ireland is currently available.
+* [data/covid-19-indicators-uk.csv](data/covid-19-indicators-uk.csv): daily counts of tests, confirmed cases, deaths for the whole of the UK and individual countries in the UK (England, Scotland, Wales, Northern Ireland)
+* _data/daily/*.csv_: daily counts, with a separate file for each date and country.

+You can use these files without reading the rest of this document.

+The following CSV files are deprecated:

 * [data/covid-19-totals-uk.csv](data/covid-19-totals-uk.csv): daily counts of tests, confirmed cases, deaths for the whole of the UK
 * [data/covid-19-totals-northern-ireland.csv](data/covid-19-totals-northern-ireland.csv): daily counts of tests, confirmed cases, deaths for Northern Ireland
 * [data/covid-19-totals-scotland.csv](data/covid-19-totals-scotland.csv): daily counts of tests, confirmed cases, deaths for Scotland
 * [data/covid-19-totals-wales.csv](data/covid-19-totals-wales.csv): daily counts of tests, confirmed cases, deaths for Wales
-* [data/covid-19-cases-uk.csv](data/covid-19-cases-uk.csv): daily counts of confirmed cases for (upper tier) local authorities in England and Wales, and health boards in Scotland.
-No data for Northern Ireland is currently available.
-* _data/daily/*.csv_: daily counts, with a separate file for each date and country.

-You can use these files without reading the rest of this document.

 ## Data sources and the collation process